 What are Expense Ratios?

 If the advisor is using mutual funds, there are Expense Ratios, or Internal Expenses that get billed outside of the initial management fee.
-Also, most 401(k) platforms usually have some higher cost mutual funds within their platforms.
+Also, most 401(k) platforms usually have some higher-cost mutual funds within their platforms.
 So, even if you are not paying an advisor for any management, you are still paying other fees.

 For example, many mutual funds have expense ratios of at least .70% meaning for every $1,000 invested $7 is for the expenses.
 Unlike the management fees, these are not deducted from the account and their return is the net of these fees.
-These fees are usually institution type shares, but some commissioned advisors still use A-shares.
+These fees are usually institution-type shares, but some commissioned advisors still use A-shares.
 A-Shares are significantly higher than other mutual funds and can have a 5+% front load meaning that the whole amount is not invested and 5% is initially deducted as the sales charge.
 They could also be B or even C shares if older and they may include additional 12b-1 fees annually to pay for the fund’s marketing and other promotional costs.
-Administrative fees and operating costs can also be included to pay for the fund’s managers, research and certain record keeping.
+Administrative fees and operating costs can also be included to pay for the fund’s managers, research, and certain record keeping.

-Don’t Pick a Fund Based off Performance
+Don’t Pick a Fund Based on Performance

 The latest report from S&P Dow Jones Indices shows that picking a fund purely based on performance is statistically a losing game as very few funds can consistently stay on top.
 Out of the funds that were top performers as of June 2021, only 4.80% managed to stay on top over three consecutive 24-month periods.
-Looking longer term, only 3.08% of large cap, 0% mid cap and 2.94% of small cap funds were able to stay in the top half of their peers over five consecutive years.
+Looking longer term, only 3.08% of large-cap, 0% mid-cap, and 2.94% of small-cap funds were able to stay in the top half of their peers over five consecutive years.

 Ways to Diversify Your Portfolio

-While mutual funds are a great way to diversify your portfolio through a basket of securities rather than selecting individual stocks and bonds, there are now other options offered through index funds or ETFs.
-Some funds are more cost efficient than others, but this allows the portfolios to have overall expense ratios of around .06% rather than the .7% found in most mutual fund accounts.
+While mutual funds are a great way to diversify your portfolio through a basket of securities rather than selecting individual stocks and bonds, there are no other options offered through index funds or ETFs.
+Some funds are more cost-efficient than others, but this allows the portfolios to have overall expense ratios of around .06% rather than the .7% found in most mutual fund accounts.
 ETFs are also more tax efficient and rarely distribute any additional capital gains tax to the consumer at year end like mutual funds.

 Diversify ETFs Across Asset Classes

-Each asset class has not only its own returns, but also comes with its own risk or standard deviation as well.
+Each asset class has not only its own returns but also comes with its own risk or standard deviation as well.

 Behavioral Challenges with Investing

 One of the most overlooked aspects of investing and one of the only parts you actually have control over is your behavior.
 There are many behavioral challenges to be aware of when it comes to investing.
 Money matters are emotional because our livelihoods, families, and dreams can be greatly impacted by our financial decisions.
-Stress in the market or economy can cause investors to make irrational and/or biased decisions that seem right in the moment but may not be productive in the long run.
+Stress in the market or economy can cause investors to make irrational and/or biased decisions that seem right at the moment but may not be productive in the long run.
 One of the best ways to stay on top of your own emotional impulses, and have healthy investment behavior, is to gain a larger perspective by better understanding some of the historic realities of the market.